leangjia/blender_docs/manual/modeling/meshes/editing/face/extrude_faces.rst

    .. note::

-   Even with the *Proportional Size* set to minimum (.001), it will extrude the selected face as well as the new geometry and they will be layered on top of each other.
+      Even with the *Proportional Size* set to it's minimum, it will extrude the selected face as well as the new geometry and they will be layered on top of each other.